peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         string str,
         bool skipByteOrderMark);

-Initializes a new instance of the[PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md)class using a Unicode 16-bit string; any unpaired surrogate code points U+D800 to U+DFFF) in the string are replaced with replacement characters U+FFFD).
+Initializes a new instance of the [PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md) class using a Unicode 16-bit string; any unpaired surrogate code points (U+D800 to U+DFFF) in the string are replaced with replacement characters (U+FFFD).

 <b>Parameters:</b>

  * <i>str</i>: The string to read.

- * <i>skipByteOrderMark</i>: If true and the string begins with a byte-order mark (U+FEFF), will skip hat code point as it reads the string.
+ * <i>skipByteOrderMark</i>: If true and the string begins with a byte-order mark (U+FEFF), will skip that code point as it reads the string.

 <b>Exceptions:</b>